a diversion to Saskatoon for some fall colours

 With seven bridges that cross the South Saskatchewan River, Saskatoon is known as the City of Bridges.
 It also boasts having more hours of sunshine annually than any other major Canadian city.
 No wonder the people are smiling!
 Sunshine certainly makes me smile. 😊

 And so does chocolate, as you know!
 I found a Laura Secord store in the Midtown Plaza, a shopping centre just a short walk from the hotel.
 And I’m told that Harden & Huyse is an artisanal Belgian chocolatier worth checking out.
 Saskatoon-based Arriba makes a terrific raw chocolate bar that I had the pleasure of tasting in Winnipeg.
 And there are others such as “Those Girls at the Market” who are local and very innovative and the better known Callebaut.
-That’s a lot of good chocolate variety for a small city of just 331,000.
+I also discovered a great selection of artisan chocolate at The Better Good, an eclectic shop that’s well worth a visit to please your palate.
+There’s a lot of good chocolate variety to enjoy in this small city of just 331,000.

 Indeed, I was surprised to learn that Saskatoon is Saskatchewan’s largest city, beating out the capital city of Regina at just over 258,000.
 Saskatoon may be small based on global on population, but it’s big on hospitality, natural beauty, quality of life, and cultural offerings.
 If you haven’t already visited this lovely Canadian city, I strongly suggest you put it in your future plans.